-St. Louis, March 1.-F. D. Monahan who knew James P. McCann, the murdered horseman, in Chicago, was the first witness today in the trial of Frederick Seymour ("Lord" Barrington) charged with his killing.
-He testified as to the identification of the body, could not be mistake Charles Fillingham, a passenger on the car on which Barrington and McCann went to Bonfils station on the day of the murder, identified Barrington as one of the passengers and McCann's photograph as that of the other,
+St. Louis, March 1.-F. D. Monahan, who knew James P. McCann, the murdered horseman, in Chicago, was the first witness today in the trial of Frederick Seymour ("Lord" Barrington), charged with his killing.
+He testified as to the identification of the body saying he could not be mistaken Charles Fillingham, a passenger on the car on which Barrington and McCann went to Boufils station on the day o the murder, identified Barrington one of the passengers and McCann's photograph as that of the other.

-Favorable Report on Alaska Bill.
+Favorable Report on Alaska Bill

-Washington, March 1.-A favorable report was made today from the senate committee on territories on Senator Nelson's bill giving Alaska a delegate
+report was made today from the senate ammittee on territories on Senator Nelson's bill giving Alaska a delegate in Congress.